 Let’s talk about the “d-word” — disinformation — and its close primo, misinformation.

-It’s 2022 and if you haven’t heard at least one false claim in the past week, you must be hiding somewhere.
+2022 the dawn of a new age and if you haven’t heard at least one false claim in the past week, you must be hiding somewhere.
 From social media to Spanish-language radio, where a vast majority of Latinos turn to for news, both disinformation and misinformation are especially rampant in Latino circles.
 YouTube and apps such as Facebook Messenger and WhatsApp are platforms where U.S. Latino users outnumber the general public — and the dis- and misinformation found there has skyrocketed in recent years, too.
 Many platforms are less likely to moderate or flag false content in Spanish, making it even more likely that our abuelos will be fed falsehoods.

 First, let’s explain the difference between disinformation and misinformation:

 Disinformation is false info that’s deliberately spread to influence opinion or obscure the truth.

 Misinformation is incorrect info that may not be meant to mislead but succeeds at doing so nonetheless.

 The first is intentional, but the other may not be.